How much does Mounjaro cost without insurance?

 Can you get Mounjaro for free?

 Getting Mounjaro for free would mean that your insurance fully covers the cost of the drug, and you don’t have a deductible and/or copay.
 While this is theoretically possible with certain insurance plans, chances are that you won’t get Mounjaro for $0.
-You will likely pay a copay or a deductible, and how much that will be depends on your insurance plan coverage.
+You will likely have to pay a copay or a deductible, and how much that will be depends on your insurance plan coverage.

-How to get a Mounjaro Savings Card
+Mounjaro Savings Card

 The Mounjaro Savings Card is available through Eli Lilly.
-Depending on your eligibility, you may pay only $25 for a 1-month or 3-month supply of Mounjaro.
-Unfortunately, the Mounjaro Savings Card is only available to people with commercial health insurance.
-To find out if you are eligible, you can answer a quick 3-question online quiz and download the Mounjaro Savings Card right after.
+Depending on your eligibility, you may pay only $25 for a one- or three-month supply of Mounjaro.
+Unfortunately, the Mounjaro Savings Card is only available to people with commercial health insurance (aka those not insured through Medicare, Medicaid, or another government-funded insurance program).
+If you have commercial insurance that doesn’t cover Mounjaro, the savings card provides up to $473 off the monthly prescription.
+Other eligibility requirements for the manufacturer’s offering include being a resident of the United States or Puerto Rico and being prescribed Mounjaro for type 2 diabetes.

 Mounjaro coupons and prescription cards

-How to get a prescription for Mounjaro for weight loss
+How to get Mounjaro

 Does insurance cover Mounjaro?

 If you have health insurance and your insurance provider covers your medication, that may significantly lower the cost of Mounjaro.
 Some insurance plans may cover it for treating type 2 diabetes—the condition Mounjaro is FDA-approved to treat—but not for treating obesity alone, which is an off-label use of Mounjaro.
-To see if your insurance offers coverage for Mounjaro, review your plan’s prescription drug coverage or call your insurance to ask.

 Does Medicaid cover Mounjaro?